microsoft/PowerPlatformConnectors/certified-connectors/Business Assist/README.md

 ## Business Assist Power Connector
-Business Assist APIs are using Machine Learning models which will help in improving the customer experience and provide customer success.
-These APIs will help you optimize your customer support that can help you forecast call volumes, analyze customer feedback, and provide self-help support for faster service.
+Business Assist uses Machine Learning models which will help in improving the customer experience and provide customer success.
+This will help you optimize your customer support that can help you forecast call volumes, analyze customer feedback, and provide self-help support for faster service.
 You can integrate with any platform they already use, allowing them to create their own technology stack based on both preference and value.

 ## Publisher
 Microsoft Corporation